Carreau/phd-dissertation/parts/roleofactin.rst

 ..
 5

 A type of network found of the leading edge of cells lamellipodia is dendritic network.
-It is characterise by tree-like structure of actin filament in which thanks the Arp2/3 complex branching agent a mother actin filament will form a daughter filament on its side.
+It is characterised by tree-like structure of actin filaments in which thanks to the Arp2/3 complex branching agent a mother actin filament will form a daughter filament on its side.

-We have seen previously that crosslinker  are proteins capable on linking two or more actin filament together by binding on their side.
+We have seen previously that crosslinkers are proteins capable of linking two or more actin filaments together by binding on their side.
 Another mechanism involving binding on the side on actin filament is responsible for a closely related network, the branching mechanism.

-The Arp2/3 complex is composed of seven subunits, two of which are highly similar to actin, from Arp2 and Arp3 family for Actin Related Proteins, giving the complex its name.
-Arp2/3 will bind on the side of a pre-existing actin filament, hence initiating the growth of a daughter filament with an angle of 70° to the mother filament.
+The Arp2/3 complex is composed of seven subunits, two of which are highly similar to actin, forming the Arp2 and Arp3 family for Actin Related Proteins, giving the complex its name.
+Typically Arp2/3 will bind on the side of a pre-existing actin filament, hence initiating the growth of a daughter filament with an angle of 70° to the mother filament.
 The newly created daughter filament pointed end is terminated by the Arp2/3 complex that will stay attached to the mother filament, thus increasing the number of available barbed end, without changing the number of available pointed end.
-Cf Nature Review by Erin D. Goley and Matthew D. Welch :cite:`Goley2006` for  a longer review about the Arp2/3 complex.
+See Nature Review by Erin D. Goley and Matthew D. Welch :cite:`Goley2006` for  a longer review about the Arp2/3 complex.

-In cells, the Arp2/3 complex is needed to be activated by a Nucleation Promoting Factor (NFP).
+In cells, the Arp2/3 complex needs to be activated by a Nucleation Promoting Factor (NFP).
 Among them is the  WASp protein (Wiskott-Aldrich Syndrome protein) and its neural homologue N-WASP which are from the same family as SCAR/WAVE :cite:`Machesky1999`.
 All these activators of Arp2/3 have in common a WCA motif.
 The wild type protein need to be activated in order to activate Arp2/3.
-The activation is done by a change in conformation that expose the active region and provide the first actin monomer necessary for the nucleation of the daughter filaments (:num:`Figure #fig-pwa-deploy`).
+The activation is done by a change in conformation that exposes the active region and provides the first actin monomer necessary for nucleation of the daughter filament (:num:`Figure #fig-pwa-deploy`).
 To circumvent the activation process of these proteins, we use a reconstructed version of the protein that cut all region before the poly-proline.
 This confer to pVCA the ability to be permanently active.
 This region can also be replaced by streptavidin in order